-Roasted Garlic and Chive Dip - a sour cream-based dip with sweet, roasted garlic and fresh chives.
-So easy, so full of flavor, and perfect for your game day party (or any day snacking).
+Roasted Garlic Dip with Chives - a sour cream-based dip with sweet, roasted garlic and fresh chives.
+So easy, so full of flavor, and perfect for your game day party or movie night munching.

 Roasted Garlic and Chive Dip